Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Before your first medical appointment under the new Medigap plan, inform your primary care physician and any active specialists of the insurer change so their billing staff can route secondary claims to the correct Medigap company.

-Your providers bill Original Medicare first for covered services and Medicare pays its portion directly; the Medigap insurer then receives the secondary claim for its share, meaning a billing address error at this step can delay reimbursement by weeks.
+Your providers bill Original Medicare first.
+Medicare pays its portion directly, then forwards the secondary claim to the Medigap insurer.
+A billing address error at this step can delay reimbursement by weeks.

 What Are Your Options if You're Denied a Medigap Plan?

-A Medigap denial under medical underwriting doesn't eliminate all coverage options.
-Three primary paths are available after a denial: applying to a different Medigap insurer, switching to Medicare Advantage and contacting a State Health Insurance Assistance Program (SHIP) counselor to identify state-specific options.
+A Medigap denial under medical underwriting doesn't close off all coverage options.
+After a denial, you can apply to a different Medigap insurer, switch to Medicare Advantage or contact a State Health Insurance Assistance Program (SHIP) counselor to find state-specific options.

 Apply to Additional Medigap Insurers

 Each Medigap insurer maintains its own underwriting criteria.
 A denial from one company is not binding on others.
-Applying to multiple insurers in sequence increases the likelihood of finding coverage, though premiums and underwriting decisions will vary by company.
+Applying to multiple insurers gives you more chances to find a plan, though premiums and underwriting decisions will vary by company.

 Enroll in Medicare Advantage During Annual or Special Enrollment